Eelbeck, Georgia

 Eelbeck is an extinct town in Chattahoochee County, in the U.S. state of Georgia.
 The GNIS classifies it as a populated place.

 History

 A variant name was "Millville".
+The area that became Eelbeck was first settled around 1826 and developed into a grist-milling community centered on Cook’s Mill before its lands were absorbed by the Fort Benning military reservation in 1941.
 A post office called Eelbeck was established in 1887, and remained in operation until 1902.
 Henry J. Eelbeck, an early postmaster, gave the community his last name.